Tessi-Tms/TmsSearchBundle/README.md

     },
 ```

-Then install the bundles with the command:
+Then, install the bundle with the command:

 ```sh
 composer update
 ```

-Enable the bundle in your application kernel:
+Finally, enable the bundle in your application kernel:

 ```php
 <?php